Pinkyvicky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the group owner a script that changes the owner a script that changes the owner and the group owner
+a script that changes the group owner a script that changes the owner a script that changes the owner and the group owner a script that changes the owner of the file